-NOTE: Biological systems are often implemented outdoors, and ore responsive to temperature.
-Design consideration should be given to temperature management in regions which experience extreme fluctuations during the year.
+NOTE: Biological systems are often implemented outdoors, and are responsive to temperature.
+Design consideration should be in regions which experience extreme fluctuations during the year.

 Ongoing Monitoring & Seasonality

 How to be proactive

 - Ongoing water testing

 - Source, Fertigation, End of Line

 - Fluctuations in well water quality and depth

 - Changes in municipal treatment process.

 - Seasonal changes in municipal water source

 - Changes in water rates, rights, or reuse requirements